singularityhub/sregistry/docs/pages/plugins/globus/README.md

 The script above will ask you to open your browser to authenticate.
 This first step is with regard to the endpoint.
 You, as the admin, are the owner of the endpoint.
 The user will have to further authenticate from the application interface to interact with it.

+## Usage
+The individual user must authenticate with Globus in order to issue a refresh token to make transfers.
+To add this integration, first go to the "Integrations" tab of the user profile and click "Connect Globus"

+TODO: add picture here
+TODO: look at how integration added to page, make sure flexible to add others. fix styling on button (not tall enough)
+TODO: look into why user is being logged out

+Once you are connected, you will see all the endpoints with scope `my-endpoints` or `shared-with-me`.

 ## How does Singularity Registry work with Globus?